 Online Reviews — Listen and Learn

 Renters are looking and residents are talking about you online.
-Online reviews can be a scary thing for property managers; an open-source of commentary about your property.
+Online reviews can be a scary thing for property managers; an open source of commentary about your property.
 However, observation is a great source for marketing insight.
 Encourage Yelp reviews regularly, rather than waiting for an angry resident to speak up.

 Filter through the delighted and disgruntled residents with an eye for improvement.
 If residents love the appreciation weeks, valet trash service, or prompt maintenance staff, then make these priorities to keep fresh and consistent each quarter.
 But what about the dreaded complaints?
 For instance, prove your security is tighter than a review from 6 years ago indicates.
-Over-promote things like your secure and gated community, police patrols, or neighborhood watch meetings to ensure the negatives are disproved or perceived as positives.
+Over-promote things like your secure and gated community, police patrols, or neighborhood watch meetings to ensure the negatives are perceived as positives.

 Customer Service — Monitor and Respond